dsohk/rancher-devsecops-workshop/docs/part-1.md

 We are going to setup these 3 tools on devsecops cluster in parallel.

-Open 3 linux terminal windows, ssh into Harbor VM, as illustrated in the diagram below.
+Open 3 linux terminal windows, and paste below command to ssh into Harbor VM, as illustrated in the diagram below.

 ```
 ./ssh-mylab-harbor.sh